 - Push the disconnected fuel line behind the exterior of the tank.

 5. Unbolt the Regulator Cover Bracket

-These bolts are 8mm and it is suggest that a 1/4 socket wrench with an extension be used to unscrew these bolts.
+These bolts are 8 mm and it is suggested that a 1/4 socket wrench with an extension be used to unscrew these bolts.
 Do not completely remove the bolt.
 Remove the last few threads left with your fingers or run the risk of the bolts falling out under the fuel tank.
 Alternatively, a magnetic Phillips head screwdriver would work well.

 - Disconnect the Regulator Cover/Bracket.

-7. Remove the Regulator Fuel Pump Strainer Cap, Bushing, Retention Clip & Mesh Strainer
+7. Remove the Regulator Fuel Pump Strainer Cap, Bushing, Retention Clip and Mesh Strainer

-- The rubber bushing can then be removed exposing the fuel pump with the mesh strainer and retention clip. the clip can be removed by gently prying off with a knife.
+- The rubber bushing can then be removed exposing the fuel pump with the mesh strainer and retention clip.
+The clip can be removed by gently prying it off with a knife.
 Work the knife around the clip applying upward pressure until the clip comes off.

 8. Detach the Regulator to Fuel Pump Electrical Fitting

 Unplug the electrical fitting from the base of the regulator.
 This will allow the fuel pump to be lifted out of the regulator with the pump side wire attached.

 9. Remove the Fuel Pump From the Regulator

 - Gently wiggle and twist the fuel pump from the Regulator.
 The fuel pump pressure output port is connected to the Regulator with an O-ring.
 The resistance in the O ring is what needs to be overcome.